jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 `env`](https://github.com/caarlos0/env) package from `caarlos0` as well as the [
 `godotenv`](https://github.com/joho/godotenv) package.
 You should have already installed these packages during setup.

-`env` is used to parse values from our system environment variables and map them to properties on a struct we've defined. `env` can also be used to perform validation on environment variables such as ensuring they are defined and don't contain an empty value.
+The `env` package is used to parse values from our system environment variables and map them to properties on a struct we've defined. `env` can also be used to perform validation on environment variables such as ensuring they are defined and don't contain an empty value.

-`godotenv` is used to load values from `.env` files into system environment variables.
+The `godotenv` package is used to load values from `.env` files into system environment variables.
 This allows us to define these values in a `.env` file for local development.

 We first need to create a `.env` file.
 To do